LolBotDiscord/LolBot/README.md

 # What is LolBot
-A Discord chat bot with games, memes and a economy system with weekly and monthy rewards and a shop to buy items.
+A Discord chat bot with games, memes and a card game system with weekly and monthy rewards and a shop to buy new card packs.